-The High Point-Half Moon Bluff Historic District is associated with the African American experience from slaves to freedmen to property owners and the development of the Island as a resort area after the Civil War.
-The district is made up of two complexes of buildings located at the northern end of Cumberland Island.
-The first, Half Moon Bluff is a small village of simple wood frame buildings.
-Half Moon Bluff was settled by former slaves from plantations on Cumberland Island.
+The High Point-Half Moon Bluff Historic District is associated with the African American experience, from slaves to freedmen to property owners, and the development of the Island as a resort area after the Civil War.
+The district comprises two complexes of buildings located at the northern end of Cumberland Island.
+Half Moon Bluff is a small village of simple wood-frame buildings.
+Former slaves settled on Half Moon Bluff from plantations on Cumberland Island.
 As the land was divided over the years, African Americans continued to purchase parcels.
 Constructed in 1937, the First African Baptist Church of Cumberland Island is significant as a center of religious and educational life for the community.

 The High Point District was originally developed as a hotel and resort complex in 1880.
 Located in the district are a historic hotel and accompanying outbuildings.
 The two areas have been historically linked through economic need — the village of Half Moon Bluff provided the hotel complex at High Point with labor.